-When a SIM/USIM containing stored emergency numbers is present, only those numbers are identified as emergency numbers, i.e. default emergency numbers stored in the ME are ignored.
+When a SIM/USIM containing stored emergency numbers is present, those numbers are identified as emergency numbers.
+As an optional requirement, the ME shall also identify 112 and 911 as emergency numbers irrespective of whether these are stored in the SIM/USIM.
+Any other emergency numbers stored in the ME shall be ignored.